return to Natural Dog Health Remedies

-Dog Neutering ...
-Dog Castration ...
-Dog Spaying
+Dog Neutering & Spaying

 Dog Neutering

-Dog Neutering is the surgical removal of reproductive organs in dogs to render them sterile ("Neuter" is not gender specific).
+Dog neutering is the surgical removal of reproductive organs in dogs to render them sterile ("Neuter" is not gender specific).

-Pros and Cons of Dog Neutering
+Pros and Cons of Neutering a Dog

-Dog Neutering Prevents Animal Overpopulation
+Neutering Prevents Animal Overpopulation

 If there is no "birth control" among dogs and other domesticated pets, there will be too many unwanted, homeless dogs and other pets, putting a lot of burden on animal shelters and resulting in the euthanasia of unwanted pets.
-It is estimated that in the USA alone, 5 to 12 million unwanted animals are euthanized every year in animal shelters.

 Dog Castration Eliminates Unwanted Behaviors in Male Dogs

-Neutering Reduces Some Health Problems
+Neutering Reduces Risks of Some Health Problems

 Some health problems are often seen in the reproductive systems of intact, nonbreeding dogs.
 Dog neutering, therefore, can prevent some such health problems in our dogs.
-For example, dog castration can prevent certain prostate problems from arising when the dog gets older, such as prostate enlargement.
-Certain types of hernias, testicle and anus tumors can also be prevented by neutering.

 For female dogs, spaying can reduce the incidence of reproductive system cancers (e.g. breast cancer) and uterine infections.